RESTAURANTS

 Wicked Bao

-With authentic Asian family recipes, noodle bowls, and delicious small plates, Wicked BAO is a great new Asian street food downtown restaurant with a fun and comfortable atmosphere.
+With authentic Asian family recipes, noodle bowls, and delicious small plates, Wicked Bao is a great new Asian street food downtown restaurant with a fun and comfortable atmosphere.
 It’s a little bit off the beaten path – located 3 blocks north of Centre Street – but it’s so worth the 15 minute walk from the inn, even just for the sake sangria of the month.
 Open for dinner only, Mon – Saturday, 4-9pm.

 Cafe Karibo